NIKKE1/DNN_particle/README.md

 # basicdnn
-Dnn for distinguishing tt and ll from CMS data.
+The first DNN I made for distinguishing tt and ll from CMS data.

 usage with hefaistos-server: